Other form controls

 inlinedirection only (this varies depending on the directionality of your text; read Handling different text directions if you want to find out more.)

 Play with the interactive example at the top of the

 resize reference page for a demonstration of how these work.

-Drop-down controls are a simple way to let users select from many different options without taking up much space in the user interface.
-HTML has two forms of drop down content: the select box, and the autocomplete box.
-In both cases the interaction is the same — once the control is activated, the browser displays a list of values the user can select between.
+Drop-down controls are a simple way to let users select from many options without taking up much space in the user interface.
+HTML has two types of drop-down controls: the select box and the autocomplete box.
+The interaction is the same in both the types of drop-down controls — after the control is activated, the browser displays a list of values the user can select from.